 Is there a safe level for lead in water?

-Lead exposure is an especial risk during children’s first six years, when their brains are developing and their blood-brain barriers are not yet fully formed.
-Babies fed formula mixed with unfiltered tap water are at highest risk of ingesting lead in drinking water.
+Lead exposure is a particular risk during children’s first six years, when their brains are developing and their blood-brain barriers are not yet fully formed.
+Babies fed formula mixed with unfiltered tap water are at the highest risk of harm stemming from their ingesting lead in drinking water.

-The EPA’s action level of 15 parts per billion, or ppb, for lead in water was set to monitor a water system’s efforts to manage water corrosivity.
+The Environmental Protection Agency’s action level of 15 parts per billion, or ppb, for lead in water was set as a way to monitor a water system’s efforts to manage water corrosivity.
 This action level is not based on a safe exposure level for children.
 Further, under current federal rules, it is considered acceptable for lead levels to exceed 15 ppb in up to 10 percent of households tested in a single community water system.

 In 2016, the American Academy of Pediatrics advocated for a national commitment to eliminating all sources of lead exposure for children.
 The AAP also called for legal requirements mandating that lead be removed from contaminated housing and child care facilities and urged state and local governments to ensure that water fountains in schools not exceed water lead concentrations of 1 ppb.